-Wild dogs, like other pests, do not acknowledge state borders or property boundaries.
+Wild dogs are highly mobile and like other pests, don’t acknowledge state borders or property boundaries.
 The most important thing you can do to limit their impact is to work with neighbours, community and other producers in your local area to implement a coordinated approach to feral animal control.

-Start by joining or forming a local steering committee to develop a management plan for the whole affected region.
-This could be done through existing structures like the local council, Landcare or invasive species control group.
+Start by joining or forming a local pest management group to develop a management plan for the whole affected region.
+This could be done through existing structures like the local council, Landcare or an invasive species control group.
 Then consider which existing and new strategies may be effective in your area.
 These include: